 Instructions

-- Preheat oven to 350 degrees F. Grease three 9x12 inch or 8x12 inch pans and line bottoms with wax paper.
-Grease the wax paper.
-Alternatively, you can use nonstick foil.
+- Preheat oven to 350 degrees F. Grease three 9x12 inch or 8x12 inch pans and line bottoms with parchment paper.
+The recipe used to call for wax paper, but parchment is fine.

 - Break up the almond paste in the bowl of a stand mixer.
 Add the butter and beat until well mixed, then add the sugar, almond extract , salt and yolks and beat for about 3 or 4 more minutes with the paddle.